 To generate a graph of your registrations over time;

-Remember, new registrations to your site are an important part of building your community database but they will ultimately be a result of how well you promote your site, the amount of projects and issues available for comment as well as your communities overall interest.
+Remember, new registrations to your site are an important part of building your community database but they will ultimately be a result of how well you promote your site, the number of projects and issues available for comment as well as your community overall interest.

 You should look to keep your database growing year on year as part of best practice online engagement.

 If you have Google Analytics tracking setup on your EngagementHQ site you will have access to a good range of data about users and their behaviour on your site.